maxrossello/redmine_better_overview/README.md

 # Redmine Better Overview

-Compatible with Redmine 4.1.x.
 The plugin version corresponds to minimum version of Redmine required.
+Look at dedicated branch for each Redmine version.

 Provides a better projects overview.